-Coconut flour recipes have always been a favorite for gluten-free baked goods.
-From savory breads and breakfast muffins, to sweet lemon bars and chocolatey brownies, there’s a delicious treat here for everyone!
+Coconut flour recipes have always been a favorite for gluten-free eaters who want delicious baked goods.
+From savory breads and breakfast muffins, to sweet lemon bars and chocolatey brownies, there's a delicious gluten-free treat here for everyone!

 Coconut flour is a unique, delicious and versatile alternative to wheat flour and other flours, and creates magnificent baked goods.